refinedev/refine/documentation/docs/tutorial.md

 }
 ```

-import edilen resource propların ne yapacağı?
+ edilen resource propların ne yapacağı?

-The line <Resource name="users" /> informs react-admin to fetch the “users” records from the https://jsonplaceholder.typicode.com/users URL. <Resource> also defines the React components to use for each CRUD operation (list, create, edit, and show)...
+The line <Resource name="users" /> informs react-admin to fetch the “users” records from the https://jsonplaceholder.typicode.com/users URL. <Resource/> also defines the React components to use for each CRUD operation (list, create, edit, and show)...

-The list={PostList} prop means that readmin  use the <PostList> custom component to display the list of posts, which users create independently from readmin
+The list={PostList} prop means that readmin  use the <PostList/> custom component to display the list of posts, which users create independently from readmin

 Postlist uses List component wrapper from readmin-core  which uses ant-design components to render data with table.